Status of the Development of the Internal Control System

 Sumitomo Chemical established its Basic Policy for Enhancement of the Internal Control System by a resolution of the Board of Directors, creating a system to ensure the appropriateness of its operations as stipulated in the Companies Act.

-The Standing Corporate Auditors are involved in the committee as observers, and the committee’s operations are conducted by the Internal Control & Audit Department, which is separated from other business activities.
+The Standing Corporate Auditors attend the committee as observers, and the committee’s operations are conducted by the Internal Control & Audit Department, independent of other business activities.
 Summaries of the matters covered in the committee are reported to the Board of Corporate Auditors after each meeting.
 These summaries are then reported to the Board of Directors for deliberation.

 Organization of the Internal Control Committee